codersMom/angular100-labs-2020-06-22/Ch01-Overview/my-angular-course/detailed.md

     On repository sites such as GitHub and Bitbucket a README.md in the root directory describes repositories and how to build and run dynamic projects.
 If you like to use Reddit you can use markdown to style your posts.

     The default mode of VS Code opens `.md` files in EDIT MODE where you see the special characters for formatting.
-VSCode also offers a PREVIEW MODE so you can more easily read the styled text.
+VS Code also offers a PREVIEW MODE so you can more easily read the styled text.

-    We will look at multiple ways to open markdown files in PREVIEW MODE in VSCode.
+    We will look at multiple ways to open markdown files in PREVIEW MODE in VS Code.
 You will use these methods for lab exercises and some demos.

 **Shortcut CTRL-SHIFT-V**

-1. With this README.md in focus (click this text in the VSCode editor if the document has lost focus) you can open a new tab in PREVIEW MODE by hitting control-shift-V. This will open the preview in a new tab.
+1. With this README.md in focus (click this text in the VS Code editor if the document has lost focus) you can open a new tab in PREVIEW MODE by hitting control-shift-V. This will open the preview in a new tab.
 You can then switch back and forth using the tabs.

     **OPEN SPLIT SCREEN**